pandas-dev/pandas/doc/source/user_guide/io.rst

    df['date'] = df['date'].apply(pd.to_datetime)
    df

-or, if your datetime formats are all ISO8601:
+or, if your datetime formats are all ISO8601 (but possibly not identically-formatted):

 .. ipython:: python